Indiana 100% P&T Playbook

 • Education: DEA cash flow plus Indiana CVO tuition relief for eligible children.

-• Housing cost control: Indiana's property-tax deductions through the county auditor.
+• Housing cost control: Indiana's post-HEA 1210 property-tax deduction or credit rules through the county auditor.

 • Long-range planning: Indiana529 used carefully around CVO and DEA, not blindly.